Blog Product ManagementWhat Is Lean Product Management? A Beginner's Guide

 Before we cover this step, what exactly qualifies as “waste” in lean PM?
 This is an important question to answer if we’re trying to cut it out.

-Now, how do you eliminate these wastes?
-The key is taking your value stream mapping seriously.
+The key to eliminating waste is taking your value stream mapping seriously.

 Value stream mapping (VSM) is a lean management technique that analyzes the entire process from product conception to delivery.
 It’s a visual tool that maps out all steps, including value-adding and non-value-adding activities.
 This way, you can proactively remove those that don’t add value.